Engineering Style Guide

 On first reference, individuals should be identified with first and last names, usually proper name (as opposed to a nickname or "known by" name), and academic title, if appropriate.
 On second reference, use last name without the title.
 If two people in the story have the same last name, use both first and last names for both people on all subsequent references.

-Children: On second reference, use the last name of a person over age 12.
+names-children: On second reference, use the last name of a person over age 12.
 This means all students should be referred to by last name, never first only.
 Use first-name-only on second reference to children under 12.

 SEE ALSO: professorships, named